“Bureaucratic Legalism, American Style: Private Bureaucratic Legalism and the Governance of the Tort System,” 56 DePaul Law Review 261 (2007)

 And yet today, the American plaintiffs' tort bar has a rule of law problem of its own.
 In many areas of American personal injury practice, tort law has given rise to a far-flung, decentralized, and often virtually invisible private bureaucracy.
 In that vast administrative system, the plaintiff's representative has come to enjoy some of the same discretionary authority that plaintiffs' lawyers criticized in public bureaucrats of the welfare state.
 In some important respects, the plaintiffs' bar is remarkably unconstrained.
 Plaintiffs' personal injury lawyers typically work for relatively powerless clients, under ineffective ethical canons, and without meaningful monitoring by bar associations or other professional organizations.
 Moreover, trial lawyers operate in a market for legal services that is, at best, relatively disorganized and, at worst, perversely organized to serve the bar's interests rather than the interests of personal injury victims.

 Date of Authorship for this Version

 Witt, John F., "Bureaucratic Legalism, American Style: Private Bureaucratic Legalism and the Governance of the Tort System" (2007).
 Faculty Scholarship Series.
-Paper 371.
+371.